wpendl99/.github/profile/simon/simon-react/simon-react.md

 Some frameworks take the additional step of abstracting parts of HTML and CSS to make authoring components easier.
 When this happens the project must be pre-processed in order to turn it into HTML and CSS that the browser can execute.
 This process requires a toolchain that executes to produce a browser ready bundle.

-The introduction of React converts our application from a multi-page application to a single page application.
-This means the browser only loads a single HTML file (index.html) and then we use JavaScript to interactively change the rendered content and components.
+The introduction of React converts our application from a **multi-page application** to a **single page application**.
+In a single page application, the browser only loads a single HTML file (index.html) and then we use JavaScript to interactively change the rendered content and components.
+This is a significant architectural shift to the application and will require you to reorganize your code to fit the single page, component driven, model.

 For this deliverable we use the [React](https://reactjs.org/) framework and the associated `create-react-app` package to convert Simon into a React based application.

 # Steps to convert Simon to React

 The following section discusses the general steps taken to convert the Simon application from a simple HTML/CSS/JavaScript application to a React application.
 You will need to take similar steps for your start up project and so it is important to understand what is happening at each step conversion process.
+You don't necessarily have to go through this process with the Simon demonstration application, but it is a safe place to try since you have both the starting version (simon-websocket) and the ending version (simon-react) to reference.

-The first step was to use `create-react-app` to create a template that we can then populate with the code from the previous Simon version.
-The JavaScript code was then moved into React components.
-The React components were then refactored to take advantage of functionality that React provides including function style components, modularization, and a React representation of Bootstrap.
+The first step uses `create-react-app` to create a React template application that is moved into the Simon code repository.
+The HTML, CSS, and JavaScript is then reworked into React components.
+The React components are then refactored to take advantage of functionality that React provides including function style components, modularization, and a React representation of Bootstrap.

-Here is the list of all the steps involved in the conversion.
-Some of these steps are detailed below in order to help clarify some of the more complicated parts.
+Here is a complete list of all the steps involved to convert Simon to a React application.
+Steps with a ⭐ prefix are detailed below in order to help clarify some of the more complicated parts.

+1. ⭐ **Reorganize Simon**
+1. **Commit**: Commit this version in Git as the starting place for the conversion to React.
+It won't run, but by committing at this point can revert if necessary, instead of starting over.
+Make sure you keep testing and committing throughout this process.
 1. **Create template React application**.
-Run `npx create-react-app simon-react`.
-This creates a new directory for the project where the initial conversion takes place.
-Clean up template code.
+Run `npx create-react-app template-react`.
+This creates a new directory named `template-react` that contains the basic configuration and template React application code.
+1. **Clean up template code**
    1. Uninstall and NPM packages you won't use (e.g. stats, test)
    1. Delete the unnecessary create-react-app files (e.g. images)
    1. Rename `js` JSX files have `jsx` extension
-   1. Replace the `favicon.ico` with the Simon version
+   1. Replace the `favicon.ico` with the Simon icon
    1. Update `manifest.json` to represent Simon
-1. ⭐ **Move service Code**.
-In the original `simon` repository move the service code and `node_modules` folder into a folder named `service`
-1. **Add React code to Simon**.
-Copy over the generated code from the `simon-react` folder to the `simon` folder
-1. **Commit**: Commit this version in Git as the starting place for the conversion to React.
-It won't run, but by committing at this point can revert if necessary, instead of starting over.
-Make sure you keep committing throughout this process.
+1. ⭐ **Move template files to Simon**
 1. ⭐ **Populate App.jsx**
 1. ⭐ **Create view components**
 1. ⭐ **Create the router**
 1. ⭐ **Convert to React components**
 1. ⭐ **Convert to React Bootstrap**
 1. ⭐ **Set up to debug**
-1. Refactor other components to take advantage of React specific functionality and to create sub-components
 1. Refactor play.jsx into simonGame.jsx, simonButton.jsx, and players.jsx
+1. Refactor components to take advantage of React specific functionality and to create sub-components
 1. Move webSocket code from play.jsx to gameNotifier.js

-The final Simon project structure should look something like the following.
+The final Simon project structure look like the following.

 ![Simon project structure](simonReactProjectStructure.jpg)

-## Move service code
+## Reorganize Simon

-Because we are hosting both the Simon React application and the Simon service web service in the same project we need to create a clear separation of each of those code pieces.
-To do this we put all of the service code in a folder named service.
-The React project code stays where `create-react-app` put it, in the `public`, and `source` directories.
-Since they are two different NPM projects you need to make sure you run `NPM install` in both the `./` and `./service` directories.
+Because we are hosting both the Simon React application and the Simon service web service in the same project we need to put them each in separate directories.
+We want the service code in a `service` directory and the React code in the `src` directory.
+To accomplish this, first delete the `node_modules` directory from the `simon` directory.
+Then move the service code (`package.json`, `package-lock.json`, `index.js`, `database.js`, and `peerProxy.js`) into a subdirectory named `service`.
+Then run `npm install` in the `service` directory in order to get the NPM packages for the service.

-Once you move the service to the `service` directory, you can test that it is working running `node index.js` for a console window, or from VS Code using the Node debugger launch configuration.
-Try it out and make sure you can hit the endpoints using Curl.
+Once you move the service to the `service` directory, you can test that the service is still working by running `node index.js` from a console window in the `service` directory.
+Try it out and make sure you can hit the service endpoints using Curl.

 ```sh
 ➜  curl 'localhost:3000/api/user/joe'